-Language White Papers (LWPs) are a clear sign of tight interoperability within the META-NET alliance.
-LWPs are materials for distribution among stakeholders (industry, government, research community) with aim of raising awareness on language technology - especially in countries where language technology has a week position in various domains of decision makers.
+Language White Papers (LWPs) were a clear sign of tight interoperability within the META-NET alliance.
+LWPs were materials for distribution among stakeholders (industry, government, research community) with an aim of raising awareness on language technology - especially in countries where language technology has a weak position in various decision makers' domains.

-LWPs will be used extensively by the project partners to disseminate information about META-NET and CESAR at the national level to different stakeholders, primarily through the set of one-day high-level events, that are in CESAR named "road shows" (see below).
-These events represent an ideal opportunity to spread the LWPs as widely as possible.
-Also, the remaining LWPs will be used at the national and regional events to disseminate information about the META-NET, CESAR and the centres and nodes that will be functioning after the projects end.
+LWPs were used extensively by the project partners to disseminate information about META-NET and CESAR at the national level to different stakeholders, primarily through the set of one-day high-level events, that were in CESAR named "road shows" (see below).
+These events represened an ideal opportunity to spread the LWPs as widely as possible.
+Also, the remaining LWPs will be used at the national and regional events to disseminate information about the META-NET, CESAR and the centres and nodes that will be functioning after the projects ended.

-LWPs in the form in which they were finally published, are excellent compendium of state-of-the-art of LT in a given country, a clear comparison with the status in other countries/languages is given, but at the same time these information is presented in a simple and popular manner and they can be immediately used by journalist, policy consultants etc.
+LWPs in the form in which they were finally published, are excellent compendium of stateof-the-art of LT in a given country since a clear comparison with the status in other countries/languages were given, but at the same time these information was presented in a simple and popular manner and they can be immediately used by journalist, policy consultants etc.